 Submit the Audiological Record Form or submit an unaided audiogram without the form.
 All audiograms should have been completed within three years of the application date.

 Official College Transcript

 Request that all colleges you have attended send an official copy of your transcript directly to our office via fax (585-475-2696) or mail (RIT/NTID Admissions, 52 Lomb Memorial Drive, Rochester, NY 14623).
 As part of the application process a transfer credit evaluation is completed and mailed to you after acceptance.

 Submit official scores from either the SAT (send to college code 2760) or the ACT (send to college code 2870).
 Students who complete the ACT may submit scores with or without the optional writing section, but the writing section is recommended.
 Transfer students who have demonstrated academic success on their previous college transcript may be waived from taking the SAT or ACT.
 Transfer students, please send your college transcript so that a transfer credit evaluation can be completed during the application process.

 Deaf and hard-of-hearing applicants need to submit one recommendation.
 Ask the individual writing the letter to complete the recommendation section on the secondary school transcript request form in the RIT Undergraduate Application.
 Or, if you prefer, the letter can be sent separately on an official letterhead.

-If you are applying for a bachelor-level degree program in the School of Art, or the School of Design, a digital or slide portfolio is required.
+If you are applying for a bachelor-level degree program in the School of Art, School for American Crafts or the School of Design, a portfolio is required.
 See the Download Application Forms page for these files.
 For more information about portfolios, visit the College of Imaging Arts & Sciences portfolio page.